pages-themes/minimal/pages/guidelines/annotation.md

 #### Drug

-Drug (dedicated "drug" element or "generic protein", "simple molecule" or "unkonwn" in CellDesigner; "macromolecule", "simple chemical" or "unspecified entity" glyphs in SBGN PD specification) should be annotated with an ID from a drug databases such as [DrugBank](https://go.drugbank.com), or metabolic databases such as [ChEBI](https://www.ebi.ac.uk/chebi), [PubChem](https://pubchem.ncbi.nlm.nih.gov) or [ChEMBL](https://www.ebi.ac.uk/chembl).
+Drug (dedicated "drug" element or "generic protein", "simple molecule" or "unknown" in CellDesigner; "macromolecule", "simple chemical" or "unspecified entity" glyphs in SBGN PD specification) should be annotated with an ID from a drug databases such as [DrugBank](https://go.drugbank.com), or metabolic databases such as [ChEBI](https://www.ebi.ac.uk/chebi), [PubChem](https://pubchem.ncbi.nlm.nih.gov) or [ChEMBL](https://www.ebi.ac.uk/chembl).

 #### Complex

 Complex ("complex" in CellDesigner; "complex" in SBGN PD specification) should be named according to its content, for example “FCER1A:FCER1G:MS4A2”, unless there is a special name for a particular complex, for example “FcεR1”.
-Additional annnotation is optional and for that GO Cellular Component (CC) term or [Complex Portal](https://www.ebi.ac.uk/complexportal/home) identifier can be used.
+Additional annotation is optional and for that GO Cellular Component (CC) term or [Complex Portal](https://www.ebi.ac.uk/complexportal/home) identifier can be used.

 #### Compartment